-Senior Leaders Gather for 18th Annual CEANCO to Advance Allied and Partner Coordination
+Senior leaders gather for 18th Annual CEANCO to advance Allied and partner coordination

-Senior noncommissioned officers from across NATO and partner nations attend the 18th Annual Conference of European Armies for Noncommissioned Officers (CEANCO) in Tallinn, Estonia, April 14 - April 18, 2025.
-CEANCO is the premier senior enlisted security cooperation event across the European theater, hosting more than 40 Allied and partner nation senior leaders in order to build relationships and share best practices for collective security.
+Senior noncommissioned officers from across NATO and partner nations engage in strategic discussion during the 18th Annual Conference of European Armies for Noncommissioned Officers (CEANCO) in Tallinn, Estonia, April 17, 2025.
+CEANCO is the premier senior enlisted security cooperation event across the European theater, hosting more than 50 Allied and partner nation senior leaders in order to build relationships and share best practices for collective security.
 (U.S. Army photo by Sgt.
 1st Class Christopher Osburn)

 |Date Taken: